Learning Coupled Subspaces for Multi-Condition Spike Data: Data Augmentation

-One consequence of Eqn. \eqref{eq:appendix:augmented-likelihood:F} is that as a function $\mnt{F}$, the augmented likelihood is a conjugate likelihood for Gaussian priors on $\bs{X}, \bs{W}$ and $\bs{\beta}$ in the model, restoring conditional conjugacy to the model.
-Although the form in Eqn. \eqref{eq:appendix:augmented-likelihood:r} is not directly recognizable as a conjugate likelihood for $\bs{r}_n$, with some approximation, in \cref{sec:appendix:variational-updates} we show how to derive variational updates for it.
-Combining the prior distributions over our model variables (defined in \cref{sec:method}) $\bs{\Theta}$ with the augmented likelihood in Eqn. \eqref{eq:appendix:augmented-likelihood:prodterms}, the joint distribution over the spike counts and all variables $p(\bs{Y}, \hat{\bs{\Theta}}, \bs{\Theta})$ is
+One consequence of Eqn. \eqref{eq:appendix:augmented-likelihood:F} is that as a function $\cnt{F}$, the augmented likelihood is a conjugate likelihood for Gaussian priors on $\bs{X}$ and $\bs{W}$ in the model, restoring conditional conjugacy to the model.
+Combining the prior distributions over our model variables $\bs{\Theta}$ (defined in Section~\ref{sec:model}) with the augmented likelihood in Eqn. \eqref{eq:appendix:augmented-likelihood:prodterms}, the joint distribution over the spike counts and all variables $p(\bs{Y}, \hat{\bs{\Theta}}, \bs{\Theta})$ is